kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 The last and smaller item that is part of the cost of revenue are **costs of consumer hardware** that Facebook sells.

 Hardware is something Facebook is far more active recently as it launched Oculus Quest in 2019 and Oculus Quest 2 a year later.
-To a lesser extent, cost also increased thanks to the introduction of a range of different Portal devices designed primarily for videoconferencing.
+To a lesser extent, costs also increased thanks to the introduction of a range of different Portal devices designed primarily for videoconferencing.

 The hardware business is probably not profitable right now for Facebook, and it is not going to change any time soon.
 But hardware share on both expenses and revenue will increase going forward as Facebook made clear that AR/VR dominance is one of its priorities, and the company, apart from continuing to push Oculus hardware, also announced that they are working on AR glasses in cooperation with Ray-Ban.